SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-matching-gift.md

-* A gift (the “Matching Gift Transaction”) that is intended to match another donation (the “Matched Gift”), potentially dollar-for-dollar, sometimes up to a certain amount
+* A gift (the “Matching Gift Transaction”) that is intended to match other donation(s) (the “Matched Gift(s)”), potentially dollar-for-dollar, sometimes up to a certain amount
 * Not scheduled
 * No previous commitment